To be eligible for incorporation a group must:

-- the group must have at least six members who have voting rights under the rules;
+- have at least six members who will have voting rights under the rules;

 - be not-for-profit; and

-- formed for one or more of the following reasons:
+- be formed for one or more of the purposes outlined under the Act.

 - religious, educational, charitable or benevolent purposes;